jarviscanada/jarvis_data_eng_SamanehHajigholam/sql/README.md

 ORDER BY recommendedby;
 ```

-###### Question 18: Produce a count of the number of recommendations each member has made.
-Order by member ID.
+###### Question 18: Produce a list of the total number of slots booked per facility.
+For now, just produce an output table consisting of facility id and slots, sorted by facility id.

 ```sql
 SELECT facid, SUM(slots) AS "Total Slots"